romaing/advanced-custom-field-widget/readme.txt

 For more information about plugins and installing them, please review the [managing plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") section of the WordPress Codex.

 == Changelog ==

+= 0.82 =
+* Fixed problem when using widget with WordPress 2.9.
+Some widgets were being displayed when they had no content.

 = 0.81 =
 * Fixed problem when using widget index functionality.
 Widgets which didn't have a source page provided by the list were repeating the first item in the list.